mejedi/libordpath/README.md

 Node label is a variable length octet string.
 The label encodes certain information instantly available without traversing the XML tree.
 In particular:

 1. The label is a node identity.
-Queries against XML data requires the elimination of duplicates according to XPath/XQuery spec.
+Queries against XML data often requires the elimination of duplicates from the result sequence.

 2. Given nodes N1 and N2 it is possible to determine if N1 precedes N2 in
    the XML document using the labels alone.